Adrenal Fatigue and Blood Pressure Symptoms – Part 1

 As mentioned earlier, aldosterone is part of the rennin-angiotensin-aldosterone system (RAAS) that is responsible for regulating and maintaining sodium balance in the body.
 Dietary sodium restriction stimulates RAAS activity, while sodium loading reduces the RAAS activity.

-Along with the SNS, the brain therefore has two primary regulatory systems that it relies on to maintain appropriate levels of blood pressure, cardiac filling volume, blood volume, and potassium/sodium balance in the body.
+Along with the SNS, the brain, therefore, has two primary regulatory systems that it relies on to maintain appropriate levels of blood pressure, cardiac filling volume, blood volume, and potassium/sodium balance in the body.

 Unlike cortisol, aldosterone does not have its own negative feedback loop when there are excessive amounts.
 If the aldosterone level is too high, aldosterone receptor sites are down regulated and its sensitivity to aldosterone is reduced.
 In the early phases of Adrenal Fatigue, the amount of cortisol and aldosterone increases in our body due to the ACTH stimulatory effect from stress.
 As a result, the sodium and water are retained in the body with a feeling of being bloated.
 The baro-receptors (receptors that are sensitive to pressure) of the blood vessels are triggered and blood vessels go into a relaxation mode automatically, which is regulated by the ANS.
-This auto-regulation helps to maintain a stable blood pressure at a time when the total fluid volume increases due to high level of aldosterone triggered by stress.
+This auto-regulation helps to maintain a stable blood pressure at a time when the total fluid volume increases due to high levels of aldosterone triggered by stress.
 With stress, the adrenal glands also secrete another hormone called epinephrine.
 This hormone constricts the blood vessels and increases blood pressure in order to ensure that our brain has adequate blood flow and oxygen to help us deal with impending danger.
 The sum reaction of aldosterone and other chemical messengers including cortisol, norepinephrine, acetylcholine, and epinephrine ultimately decides the final blood pressure at any point in time.

 During the early stages of Adrenal Fatigue, the resulting blood pressure is often normal if all bodily functions are well balanced.
 If the body is unable to overcome the aldosterone and epinephrine response, then the blood pressure is elevated.
 It is common to find many under stress experiencing increases in blood pressure.

-As Adrenal Fatigue progresses to more advance stages such as adrenal exhaustion (the third stage of Adrenal Fatigue), the amount of aldosterone production reduces.
+As Adrenal Fatigue progresses to more advanced stages such as adrenal exhaustion (the third stage of Adrenal Fatigue), the amount of aldosterone production reduces.
 Sodium and water retention is compromised.
 As the fluid volume is reduced, low blood pressure ensues.
 Cells become dehydrated and turn sodium deficient.
 Hydration is needed to return the body to proper function.
 Coffee, alcohol, and tea (with the exception of herbal tea) should be avoided.

 Many with adrenal exhaustion report a state of low blood pressure as well as salt cravings.
 The low blood pressure is due to the reduced fluid in the body.
 Salt cravings are caused by the body’s absolute deficiency of sodium state.
 Both are due to the lack of aldosterone.
 In order to compensate for this, potassium is leaked out of the cells so that the sodium to potassium ratio remains constant.
 The loss of potassium is less than that of sodium, and as a result, the potassium to sodium ratio is increased.
 This imbalance causes another set of metabolic problems, which further complicates the picture.

-Those with adrenal exhaustion often have a low body fluid volume accompanied by salt cravings due to absolute deficiency of sodium as well as a normal to high potassium level.
+Those with adrenal exhaustion often have a low body fluid volume accompanied by salt cravings due to an absolute deficiency of sodium as well as a normal to high potassium level.
 While lost fluids should be replaced, it has to be done carefully and slowly.
 When the fluid is replaced too quickly without adequate sodium, the amount of sodium in the body may become diluted, resulting in an even lower sodium concentration.
 Sometimes the replacement is gradual but the body over-reacts, leading to sub-clinical dilutional hyponatremia.
 Laboratory measurement of common electrolytes may be normal but patients may be presented with full-blown signs of hyponatremia, including confusion, lethargy, nausea, headache, seizure, weakness, and restlessness.
 Those in this state may find themselves visiting the Emergency Room for the many of these disturbing symptoms only to be told that all is normal after extensive workups.

 The body is in turmoil and confused.
 Using its crude compensatory mechanism to maintain homeostasis to ensure survival of the key organ systems such as the heart and brain first, the rest of the body is thrown into disarray.
 Secondary function such as electrolyte replenishment takes a back seat and its modulation is compromised.
 Without a fine modulation mechanism in place, the body goes thru wild swings.
 The body gets easily dehydrated.
 If its overall fluid load is not maintained, sub-clinical dehydration occurs and symptoms of adrenal exhaustion worsen.